tradingstrategy-ai/trade-executor/README.md

 # Trade Executor

-Trade Executor is a Python framework for algorithmic trading strategy execution.
+Trade Executor is a Python framework for executing algorithmic trading strategies on decentralised exchanges.

+**Note**: This is early alpha software.
+Please pop in to the Discord for any questions.

 ## Features